Don't Look Any Further: Music video

-Live performances

-During both legs of the Elegant Slumming tours, Mark Bell would continue to duet the song with Small.
-But on subsequent tours, the male lead would change: on the Bizarre Fruit tours, Small would duet with backing vocalist Paul Johnson.
-On the Fresco tour she'd sing with the late Lynden David Hall, who was also supporting them and Nate James would duet on the 2005 Re-union Tour, as he was supporting them.
-Other duets have been sung with backing vocalist Tommy Blaize after 2007.

-Remixes

-The two mixes were provided by British house music producer (Dancing) Danny D (a.k.a.
-D Mob) who gave a funkier interpretation with additional backing vocals on the chorus whereas the similar-sounding "Strip to the Bone" mix (also by Danny D) gave the song a funkier version with an additional rap ad-lib of "the drum, the bass" to bridge the verse and chorus.

 Artwork

 One of the four sofas as seen on the Elegant Slumming album cover is featured on the cover of this single on its own.
 It is this particular pink sofa that Heather Small was sat on on the cover of the parent album and her not being there incorporates the idea of "look(ing) no further" and finding no one there, in total contrast to the previous single "Moving On Up" when it was just a side profile of Small that made up the artwork.